Peak 11523 (Raphaels Peak) by Derek Percoski

 This is the point where the route turns south and the scrambling begins.
 Derek Percoski Photo

-Derek’s GPS track measured 4.23 miles and 3,836 feet of elevation gain round trip.
+Derek’s GPS track measured 4.23 miles with 3,836 feet of elevation gain round trip.

 Potential Alternate Routes

 There appears to the be gentler way up via a very long Fall Creek approach.
-One would climb the east portion of the south face (class-2) then top out east of the summit.
-From there, I’m unsure what the remaining stretch to the summit would entail but it looks doable.
+Climb the east portion of the south face (Class 2) then top out east of the summit.
+From there, I am not sure what the remaining stretch to the summit would entail, but it looks doable.
 I’m just one man who climbed this mountain one time.
-My way worked for me, but it does not mean I found the best way.
+My way worked for me, but that does not mean I found the best way.

 Additional Resources